Computing the gradients with respect to all parameters of a quantum neural network using a single circuit: The variational quantum circuit

-\textbf{The variational quantum circuit}
+\section{The variational quantum circuit}

 There are various types of quantum neural networks.
-Among them, variational quantum circuits (VQCs) \cite{ml128,ml30,ml53,23 of ml32,ml208,ml32} have the advantage that it can be executed on current or near-term quantum computers.
-In this paper, we will use it as an example to illustrate how our improved approach can be applied to computing the gradients with respect to its parameters.
+Among them, variational quantum circuits (VQCs) \cite{ml128,ml383,ml54,ml118,ml52,ml53,ml32,ml208} have the advantage that it can be implemented on current or near-term noisy intermediate-scale quantum computers, as demonstrated experimentally \cite {ml368,ml157,ml367,ml366}.
+Applications within this framework also include variational quantum simulators \cite{ml382,ml381}, quantum approximate optimization algorithm \cite{ml30,ml380,ml387}, et al. Research domains extend across high-energy physics \cite{161-of-ml224,ml379}, cybersecurity \cite{159-of-ml224,ml389}, and finance \cite{160-of-ml224,ml386}.
+In this paper, we will use VQCs as an example to illustrate how our improved approach can be applied to compute the gradients with respect to their parameters.

 As shown in Fig.1(a), the general structure of a VQC can be divided into three blocks: the feature map, the ansatz, and the measurement of the observable, which gives the value of the cost function.
 Note that the goal of this paper is to provide a method for computing the gradients, instead of finding a VQC for a specific application.
 To this end, the details of the feature map and the measurement are less relevant, and our approach does not need to modify them.
-Thus, we will leave their description in the Method section.
+Thus, we will leave their description in the Experiments section.
 The ansatz is the most important block, because it contains all the adjustable parameters with respect to whom the gradients need to be computed.
 Our example uses the \textit{RealAmplitudes} ansatz \cite{ansatz}, which is the default ansatz in Qiskit's VQC implementation.
 As pointed out in Ref. \cite{ml32}, this ansatz has also been used in a VQC with proven advantages over traditional feedforward neural networks in terms of both capacity and trainability \cite{ml53}.
 The typical structure of the \textit{RealAmplitudes} ansatz is illustrated in Fig.1(b).

-\textbf{The parameter-shift rule}
+\section{The parameter-shift rule}

 Finding the gradients is a must for optimizing neural networks for certain applications.
 In our example, the original parameter-shift rule proposed in Ref. \cite{ml124} will be used, where the exact gradient of the cost function $f=f(\vec{\theta})$ with respect to the parameters $\vec{\theta} =(\theta _{1},...\theta _{n})$ of the quantum gates is obtained as